-In Original Medicare, there are two deductibles you’ll encounter.
+What is the deductible for Medicare?
+Well, in Original Medicare, there are two deductibles you’ll encounter.
 In Medicare Part A, there’s an inpatient hospital deductible that you’ll owe each benefit period.
-In 2021, this deductible is set at $1,484.
+In 2022, this deductible is set at $1,556.
+In 2023, this deductible will be $1,600.
 Once you’ve paid that much for inpatient health services in a single benefit period, your Medicare coverage will kick in.
 In Medicare Part B, the other half of Original Medicare, there’s a general deductible.
 Once you’ve paid enough applicable services, Medicare Part B will cover 80 percent of the Medicare approved amount, and you’ll only owe the remaining 20 percent.
-The Part B deductible is $203 for 2021.
+The Part B deductible is $233 in 2022 and $226 in 2023.

 This doesn’t mean that you’ll have no coverage or benefits from your Medicare plan prior to reaching your deductible.
 Some services are covered before you reach it, like preventative care.
 This includes services like your annual Wellness visit or the flu shot.
 You can see which services are covered before the deductible and after it here.
 Of course, there’s another way you benefit from your Medicare plan before reaching your deductible.
 If you’re using a doctor or health service that accepts Medicare assignment, they’ve agreed to charge you at an agreed upon price.
 This price is usually lower than what the health care provider would normally charge for those services.
 In this sense, you’re already receiving benefits from your Medicare coverage, even if you haven’t reached your deductible yet.

 While it’s unlikely you’ll qualify for a plan that covers the Part B deductible (unless you were eligible for Medicare prior to January 1, 2020), most Medigap plans offer some coverage of the Part A deductible.